Industrial America and the Progressive Era – 1876-1929

 The Supreme Court case of Munn v.
 Illinois upheld the power of the government to regulate private industries.
 This was especially important in the public regulation of utilities.

-Colorado becomes a state.
+Colorado became a state.

-Wild Bill Hickok is killed by a shot to the back of his head by Jack McCall while playing poker in Deadwood, South Dakota.
+Wild Bill Hickok was killed by a shot to the back of his head by Jack McCall while playing poker in Deadwood, South Dakota.
 He held aces and eights, now known as the Dead man’s hand.

 The Great Railroad Strike of 1877.